-While he typically leans toward more modern songs, Hutchinson decided to whip out a more traditionally-sounding tune when he performed as one of the top five contestants.
+While he would typically lean toward more modern songs, Hutchinson decided to whip out a more traditional-sounding tune when he performed as one of the top five contestants.

 Revisiting An Older, But Unknown Country Song

 Johnson included the track on his 2008 album That Lonesome Song.
-He co-wrote the track with Alabama‘s Teddy Gentry, who also offered up some bass guitar work and backing vocals.
+He co-wrote it with Alabama‘s Teddy Gentry, who also offered up some bass guitar work and backing vocals.

 Even though many viewers probably didn’t know “Stars in Alabama,” it was still the perfect song for Hutchinson to sing on Idol.
-Luke Bryan put it best after Hutchinson wrapped his performance up, saying, “Man, it’s so fun hearing you in your wheelhouse, hearing you…doing a song that’s like, tailor-made.”
+Luke Bryan put it best after hearing his performance, saying, “Man, it’s so fun hearing you in your wheelhouse, hearing you…doing a song that’s like, tailor-made.”